sanleandrocs/sanleandrocs.github.io/lessons/lesson-03.md

 ### Task 6
 ```
-After modifying your original robot.
-Make another robot appear on the screen that
-interacts with your original robot.
+Make another robot appear on the screen that interacts with your original robot.
 ```